johnmjkim/ARMv7-assembly-assignment-1/design-document.md

 ![Figure_3.
 Raindrops](assets/roleoflibraries_image.png)

-Libraries are used to improve code maintenance.
-It is very inefficient to have all necessary functions in the <code>main.S</code> file as too many lines of code would waste time on debugging codes.
-Also, it is easy to recognize which registers are used for functions within a certain library.
+Libraries are used to prevent all functions in the <code>main.S</code> file at once.
+It increases code maintenance by reducing code lines and making easy to recognize which registers are used for functions within a certain library.
 This reduces the possibility that registers are mixed up when storing memory.

-Functions are set global only if those are used in <code>main.S</code>.
+Functions only used in <code>main.S</code> are set global.
 This makes sure the encapsulation of functions in the library and allows better code maintenance by showing only necessary functions to call.

 Each library basically contains functions which use a load-twiddle-store pattern.
 It loads the address of a certain pin, executes a necessary calculation and stores the bit data into the address again.

-All functions require which row and column number needed to be set where those are stored on the register.
-In this way, I do not need to type in address of each row and column based on the pin address of microbit, which can be found in V2 pinmap of [this document](https://tech.microbit.org/hardware/schematic/#v2-pinmap).
-Only the calling function at <code>main.S</code> enables setting or clearing bits in the pin.
+Function allows to set or clear bits according to the address of each row and column based on the pin address of microbit, which can be found in the V2 pinmap of [this document](https://tech.microbit.org/hardware/schematic/#v2-pinmap).
+Only the calling function at <code>main.S</code> with row and column numbers enables setting or clearing bits in the pin.

-For the setting or clearing bits, we need to logically shift the 0b1 left side of numbers according to the pin address.
-And then ORR or BIC operators are used to set or clear bits of the original bits.
+Logical left shift was implemented to set or clear bits and ORR and BIC operators were implemented to compute final bits.
 How the ORR or BIC operator works is illustrated in Figure_4.

 Figure_4.
 ORR, BIC Operator